 4. Make Cookies

 The best part is you have complete control over the flavors.
-Don’t hesitate to throw in some extra ingredients into the batter.
+Don’t hesitate to throw some extra ingredients into the batter.
 For instance, I love using walnuts and toffee in chocolate cake mix and rainbow sprinkles in white cake mix.

 Whatever flavor combination you create, bake your leftover cake batter cookies for around 10 minutes, but check them regularly.
 Don’t panic if they spread more than your usual cookie recipes.
 That’s 100% normal and expected from most leftover cake batter cookies.